 This can vary significantly by income level and country, but for many people this is roughly 2–6% of their income.

 At the very least you could give what you wouldn't miss.
-This is the idea behind the Try Giving pledge and the One For The World pledge, both of which encourage people to give at least 1% of their income.
+This is the idea behind the Trial Pledge and the One for the World pledge, both of which encourage people to give at least 1% of their income.
 Similarly, The Life You Can Save pledge recommends a variable amount that's calibrated to have a "barely noticeable" effect on your standard of living.

 Very few people would notice a difference if they were to live off only 99% of their income, rather than 100% of it.
 Almost everyone would take a job that paid 1% less if it brought them more meaning in life.